Universal subdiffusive behavior at band edges from transfer matrix exceptional points

-Our main results are given in the table below Fig.~\ref{fig:1}.
-This behavior is completely independent of the nature of the periodic on-site potential and the number of bands of the system.
-We demonstrate the two-band case in Fig.~\ref{fig:2}.
-The sharp transition as a function of $\mu$ at every band edge from a regime of ballistic transport to a localized-like regime with a well-defined localization length, via a transition point that shows subdiffusive transport, is exactly similar to behavior of mobility edges seen in one-dimensional quasi-periodic systems.
-Thus, in the two terminal transport setting, band edges in presence of a perfectly periodic potential behave exactly like mobility edges in presence of quasi-periodic potentials.
+Our main results are given in the table in Fig.~\ref{fig:1}.
+In the entire discussion above, the nature of the periodic on-site potential $\varepsilon_\ell$, and its period $q$, which controls the number of bands, is completely arbitrary.
+This behavior is therefore completely independent of these details.
+As an example, we demonstrate the two-band case in Fig.~\ref{fig:2} (see \cite{supp} for some other examples).

-{\it Dissipative quantum phase transition at every band edge ---} The NESS of the chain thus changes non-analytically as a function of $\mu$ at every band edge at zero temperature.
+The NESS of the chain thus changes non-analytically as a function of $\mu$ at every band edge at zero temperature.
 This behavior is seen in the large system-size limit, and is completely independent of the nature of bath spectral functions, as well as the strength of system-bath couplings, as long as the steady state is unique.
 Therefore at every band edge there occurs a dissipative quantum phase transition as a function of $\mu$, which, in our set-up, is not a Hamiltonian parameter but a thermodynamic parameter of the baths.
-This is unlike most other examples of dissipative phase transitions \cite{Rodriguez_2017,Heugel_2019, Fink_2017,Fitzpatrick_2017, Jo_2021,Gamayun_2021,Zamora_2020,Jo_2019,Carollo_2019,Minganti_2018, Marcuzzi_2016, Dagvadorj_2015,Nagy_2015,Bastidas_2012,Prosen_2008} where a Hamiltonian parameter is changed.
+This is unlike most other examples of dissipative phase transitions (for example, \cite{Rodriguez_2017,Heugel_2019, Fink_2017,Fitzpatrick_2017, Jo_2021,Gamayun_2021,Zamora_2020,Jo_2019,Carollo_2019,Minganti_2018, Marcuzzi_2016, Dagvadorj_2015,Nagy_2015,Bastidas_2012,Prosen_2008}) where a Hamiltonian parameter is changed.
+Like standard quantum phase transitions, this phase transition occurs strictly at zero temperature, while at finite, but low temperatures, it can be shown to manifest as a finite size crossover \cite{supp}.